calebyhan/slicer-salt/docs/source/data_preparation.rst

 Instructions
 -----------------------

-Firstly, for good practice, create separate folders for each shape, as well as separate input/output directories.
+Firstly, organize your input and output directories.
+For this documentation the expected input is a folder named `Data/` containing per-subject labelmaps in `.nrrd` format.
+The extracted per-shape outputs will be placed under `ShapeData/<ShapeName>/` (for example `ShapeData/AmygdalaLeft`).
+Create the expected folders with a command like:

 .. code-block:: console

-   mkdir AmygdalaLeft AmygdalaRight CaudateLeft CaudateRight GPLeft GPRight HippocampusLeft HippocampusRight PutamenLeft PutamenRight ThalamusLeft ThalamusRight for d in AmygdalaLeft AmygdalaRight CaudateLeft CaudateRight GPLeft GPRight HippocampusLeft HippocampusRight PutamenLeft PutamenRight ThalamusLeft ThalamusRight; do mkdir -p "$d"/{input/{model,volume,defunct},output}; done
+  mkdir -p Data
+  mkdir -p ShapeData/{AmygdalaLeft,AmygdalaRight,CaudateLeft,CaudateRight,GPLeft,GPRight,HippocampusLeft,HippocampusRight,PutamenLeft,PutamenRight,ThalamusLeft,ThalamusRight}

-Extracting labels using NIRAL ImageMath (preferred)
+Extracting labels using NIRAL ImageMath
 --------------------------------------------------

 Use the `ImageMath` utility from the NIRAL utilities package as the primary method.
 ImageMath supports operating directly on `.nrrd` files and provides an explicit label extraction operation.
 See the project pages for downloads and docs: